Imagine…all the people. Living life in peace…

 Now, when I say I became an extrovert, I mean it.
 I was the guy at the office who just said funny things.

 The tone of my voice combined with what I said/observed came across as organically funny to people.
 I don’t know, to be honest.
 I was just being myself when I have no inhibitions.

 One girl was playing with a spinner during one of our meetings and I quipped: “Who the fuck gave Lori a shuriken?!”

 I brought in a camo-spinner once.
 “Look, it’s CAMO, man!
 You can’t even SEE it!!”
 Cue more laughter.

 Fads and trends come and go but the need to bring people out of their shell will stay eternal.
 Maybe we don’t need toys.
-Maybe we just need a willingness to step outside comfort zones.
-Just imagine.
+Maybe we just need a willingness to step outside our comfort zones.